WCSCourses/ViralBioinfAsia2022/Modules/NGS_file_formats_and_QC.md

     reads written   : 117,650

 And when you type `ls -lh` you will notice that new files have been created called *ERR9810276_1.fastq*  and *ERR9810276_2.fastq*.
 There are two files because this dataset consists of paired sequence reads.

+# Quality control for FastQ-formatted data

+## Visualising quality metrics using FastQC

 Let's examine the quality of these sequence data using the FastQC software.

     fastqc *.fastq